 - Enumerations: If your recommended field is a pick-list, please include enumerations.
 Enumerations will also need a robust definition.

 - Justification: Please give a reason the field is important to your market.
 Also, if the field has legal or MLS rules requirements, be sure to include a reference back to the law or rules in question.

 - Utilization: We ask that you include an indication of how much use your field or enumeration sees.
 This should be done by a count of the number of listings are using the field or enumeration and the number of listings in your sample.
 This will be used to create a percentage of utilization.
 Include the criteria used to determine the sample of listings used.

 Thank you for your interest and participation in the Data Dictionary.
-More information will be following form RESO about implementing the Dictionary in existing and future versions of RETS.
-We also invite all MLSs to refer to the dictionary as a future center for their own metadata (field/enumeration) change decisions.
+We invite all MLSs, Brokers and Technology partners to refer to the dictionary as a future center for their own metadata.